 Sileo® is a trademark owned by Orion Corporation Orion Pharma Animal Health.
 It is manufactured by Orion Corporation and distributed by Zoetis under license from Orion Corporation Orion Pharma Animal Health.

 Kristen Levine has a consulting relationship with Zoetis.

-1According to the Motion Sickness and Noise Aversion Omnibus Study published on December 12, 2018.
+1According to: The Harris Poll: Custom Motion Sickness and Noise Aversion Omnibus Pet Owner Quantitative Research Report, published December 2018.